s3c0ndbrkfst/SDCE-ObjectDetectionUrbanEnvironment/submission_writeup.md

 This project uses data from the [Waymo Open dataset](https://waymo.com/open/) to train an object detection model and explore different training methods that are available to create an effective model.
 MORE

 ### Set up
-The [README](./README.md) contains detailed steps to set up and train a model.
+The [README](/README.md) contains detailed steps to set up and train a model.
 Below is a brief summary of the process.

-1.
+1. Create a local setup or in my case, use the Udacity provided workspace.
+2. Download and the Waymo data.
+3. Split the data appropriately into training, validation, and testing sets.
+4. Perform exploratory data anlysis.
+5. Train and evaluate the initial model.
+6. Explore various types of data augmentations.
+7. Run experiments to improve on the initial model performance.
+8. Save models for each experiment and create inference videos to better understand the models performance.

 ### Dataset
 #### Dataset analysis